cognitect/transit-js/README.md

 Transit implementations, transit-js supports conveying a larger range of scalar and non-scalar values then permitted by JSON.
-Of these types, the transit-js handling of the Transit wire map representation is most novel from the perspective of a JavaScript application developer.
+Of these types, the transit-js handling of the Transit wire map representation is the most novel from the perspective of a JavaScript application developer.

 #### Transit Maps